hi, i’m benjamin

 I like learning

-I like to tinker
+I like tinkering

 I was tired of checking my phone for subway departures, so I built an LED arrival board for my living room.
+I spent a night at NYC’s Museum of Modern Art watching a film that made me think a lot about time.